hlship/dialog-tool/skein-ui/README.md

 - Show the path to the Skein file in the menu bar
 - ~~Very slow when (for example) selecting a command that has a large number (20?
 30?) of children (maybe fixed by not nesting Knots inside Knots)~~ (maybe fixed by using whitespace-pre class on blessed/unblessed text)
 - Visual feedback is a problem, because the round-trip is often just milliseconds.
+- Add an indicator that there are invisible whitespace changes in a diff
+- Delete seems to be a bit broken